ng-Classic/ng-classic/aio/content/guide/pipes.md

 A pure pipe must use a pure function, which is one that processes inputs and returns values without side effects.
 In other words, given the same input, a pure function should always return the same output.

-With a pure pipe, Angular Classicignores changes within composite objects, such as a newly added element of an existing array, because checking a primitive value or object reference is much faster than performing a deep check for differences within objects.
+With a pure pipe, Angular Classic ignores changes within composite objects, such as a newly added element of an existing array, because checking a primitive value or object reference is much faster than performing a deep check for differences within objects.
-Angular Classiccan quickly determine if it can skip executing the pipe and updating the view.
+Angular Classic can quickly determine if it can skip executing the pipe and updating the view.

 However, a pure pipe with an array as input might not work the way you want.
 To demonstrate this issue, change the previous example to filter the list of heroes to just those heroes who can fly.